Charles King Hall: Career and later years

 King Hall composed both sacred and secular music, especially sentimental ballads and organ voluntaries.
 He contributed regularly to the popular German Reed Entertainments at St. George's Hall, Langham Place.
 His obituary in The Musical Times called his German Reed music "his most popular works".
 Kurt Gänzl wrote that King Hall's music was "pretty [and] forgettable."
 Yet, it gave steady, reliable satisfaction over the course of nearly twenty years with the Reeds.
 King Hall collaborated with such librettists as Arthur Law, F. C. Burnand, Gilbert Arthur à Beckett, Walter Frith and J. Comyns Carr, composing the scores for Foster Brothers (1877), A Happy Bungalow (1877), Doubleday's Will (1878), A Tremendous Mystery (1878), The Artful Automaton (1878), Grimstone Grange (1879), A Christmas Stocking (1879–1880), A Merry Christmas (1880–1881), A Strange Host (1882–1883), The Naturalist (1887), The Verger (1889–1890) and Missing (1894).
 Most of these entertainments were accompanied by piano and harmonium only.

-King Hall began to compose musical theatre early on.
-His father was also a composer, and it is unclear which of them supplied the incidental music for Dion Boucicault's The Streets of London, a play performed first at the Princess's Theatre in 1864 when King Hall was 19.
-A contemporary review of the first production said that the composer won "the goodwill of the audience" by incorporating "the street tunes of the times".
+King Hall was a prodigious composer throughout his career.
 From 1867 ("Golden Moments Gallop for the Pianoforte") to the year of his death ("An Emblem of Life; A Duet for Female Voices"), his work appeared regularly in both England and America.
 Examples of King Hall's original compositions include his score for Edward Oxenford's humorous cantata Beauty and the Beast (1890), published by the London firm of Hutchings & Romer, and his series of six "society dances" published by Joseph Williams in the 1890s.